-OPEC+ maintains output reduction to boost oil prices
+OPEC+ Maintains Output Reduction To Boost Oil Prices

 The next JMMC meeting is set for November 26 ahead of the ministerial meeting, according to a statement from the group.

-The JMMC has no decision-making power but discusses market conditions and makes recommendations, which are then formally discussed and decided at the organisation's ministerial meetings.
+The JMMC has no decision-making power but discusses market conditions and makes recommendations, which are then formally discussed and decided at the organization's ministerial meetings.

 Legal Disclaimer: